 Meri and Sol Barer

 Meri and Sol Barer’s concern for the health and well-being of the children of Northern Israel is immediately evident in the Ruth Rappaport Children’s Hospital, whose colorful and welcoming Meri and Sol Barer Play Atrium, Meri and Sol Barer Pediatrics B Department, Barer-Zairi Pediatric Neurology Unit, Meri and Sol Barer Family Room in the Department of Neonatology Intensive Care, all were established thanks to their generous support.
 Rambam’s supportive and tolerant atmosphere, where patients and staff of all religions, ethnic and social backgrounds work together towards the goal of healing, made a special impression on the Barers.
-Committed members of AFORAM, Meri Barer also brings her vision and leadership as a valued member of AFORAM’s Board of Directors.
+Committed members of AFORAM, Meri Barer also brings her vision and leadership as board president of AFORAM’s Board of Directors.

 Liora and Levy Gerzberg